7RU7H/Archive/Reconnaissance/TALK-Mechanizing-The-Methodology.md

 # Mechanizing The Methodology

 How to find vulnerabilities while you're doing other things.
 By [Daniel Miessler](https://danielmiessler.com) [Twitter](https://twitter.com/danielmiessler).
 This is an incredible talk and very insightful.
-If you are a beginner to cli-linux or looking into automation or if you need to focus on the larger meta-cognitive connections
+If you are a beginner to cli-Linux or looking into automation or if you need to focus on the larger meta-cognitive connections

 These are my notes of this talk and [article](https://danielmiessler.com/blog/mechanizing-the-methodology/)